Introduction

 This method is not recommended due to a higher potential for misconfiguration, such as a mismatch between the local Terraform version and the version set in the workspace.

-$ terraform -v. - In your TFE or HCPTF organization, manually create and configure a new workspace, including all variables and VCS settings.
+$ terraform -v - In your Terraform Enterprise or HCP Terraform organization, manually create and configure a new workspace, including all variables and VCS settings.

 - In the workspace's General settings, set the Terraform Version to match the version you are using locally.